NeymarJohn/grpc_working/tools/dockerfile/grpc_base/README.md

 ====================

 Dockerfile for creating the base gRPC development Docker instance.
-For now, this assumes that the development will be done on GCE instances, with source code on GitHub.
+For now, this assumes that the development will be done on GCE instances, with source code on Git-on-Borg.

 As of 2015/02/02, it includes
 - git